 Who Pays for Extracurricular Activities?

 When a child is very young, it can be difficult to predict the expenses associated with serving the child’s best interests as they grow older.
 A key variable that can impact parents of older children is the costs of extracurricular activities, which can often be prohibitive for one parent to cover alone.
 The courts often prefer that parents work out extracurricular activity costs between them.
 Maintaining open communication with the other parent is an important part of co-parenting, and sharing the cost of child-rearing outside of child support requires open conversations about the costs of those activities.
+If the cost of raising a child for the primary custodian becomes financially burdensome, they can consult with an attorney to explore the options for balancing the expenses.

 Do Dads Always Pay Child Support?

 Arizona’s child support guidelines do not demonstrate a preference between the mother or father when it comes to setting child support orders.
 In fact, both parents must share the costs of raising the child proportionate to their parenting time and income.
 However, it is true that many child support orders do apply to fathers.
 This may be because mothers are more likely to seek primary custody of the child.
 The difference in earnings between the parents is another consideration that may lead to fathers paying child support more often than mothers.
+Still, it is important to recognize that there are times when the mother is the one who pays child support.
+If you are a father and worry about being treated unfairly by the court, you can protect your rights by hiring an experienced family law attorney who understands the value of fathers in child-rearing.

 Should You Establish Paternity or Request Child Support First?

 Before requesting child support, you must establish paternity.
 The court must verify that the person who is obligated to pay child support is indeed the biological father of the child.
 This can be accomplished simply by having the father sign the birth certificate or by voluntarily signing an Acknowledgement of Paternity form by both parents.
+The mother can also petition for acknowledgment of custody via Arizona Child Support Services.
+If the responding parent is uncooperative, the Assistant Attorney General’s Office may bring the matter before a court.
+Anyone who is deemed the likely father of a child must comply with the process of establishing paternity for the child.
+If you are being told that you have fathered a child for whom you have not voluntarily acknowledge paternity, you have the right to establish whether or not you are the father before any child support orders can be placed.
+This is typically done via genetic testing.

 How Is Child Support Determined?